appenders/appenders-jackson-st/README.md

 ## Notes

-This factory was developed as a part of [log4j2-elasticsearch project](https://github.com/rfoltyns/log4j2-elasticsearch) and is available via configuration (pluggable and optional).
+This factory was developed as a part of [log4j2-elasticsearch project](https://github.com/rfoltyns/log4j2-elasticsearch).